 Ever watched a sleeping baby and thought that behind those peaceful brows their brain was processing information?
 No, me either.

-A recent study found that six- to eight-month-old babies were able to create a meaning for a word, but only after they’d had a nap.
+This study found that 6 to 8-month-old babies were able to create a meaning for a word, but only after they'd had a nap.
 Creating meaning for a word was previously only thought possible in older children and adults.

-The researchers exposed six- to eight-month-old infants to fictitious objects, which they gave made-up names such as “Bofel” or “Zuser.”
-Objects that were similar but not the same were all called a “Bofel” or “Zuser” accordingly.
-The researchers used fictitious objects to make sure that the babies could not use their preexisting knowledge in the tests.
+The researchers exposed 6 to 8-month-old infants to fictitious objects, which they gave made-up names such as “Bofel" or “Zuser."
+Objects that were similar but not the same were all called a “Bofel" or “Zuser" accordingly.
+The researchers used fictitious objects to make sure the babies could not use their preexisting knowledge in the tests.

 After the first learning phase in the morning, the babies' brain responses showed that they did not recognize a new Bofel as a “Bofel," although it was quite similar to the previously seen Bofel versions.